norbibi/golem_cuda/README.md

 **Provider installation**
 >
->Installer will ask you for the PID_VID and PCI_BUS_ID of the devices you want to dedicate to the VM in order to upgrade kernel settings in grub and environment variables in the service file.
+>Installer will ask you for the 'PID_VID' and 'PCI_BUS_ID' of the devices you want to dedicate to the VM in order to upgrade kernel settings in grub and environment variables in the service file.
 >
 >Requirements:
 >- packages: git pciutils
 >```
 >git clone https://github.com/norbibi/golem_cuda.git
->cd golem_cuda && git submodule update --init --recursive
+>cd golem_cuda
 >./golem_cuda.sh -i provider
 >```
 >